Kong/charts/charts/kong/README.md

 release.
 Releases can be deleted without affecting CRDs; CRDs are only removed if you delete them manually.

+### InitContainers

+The chart able to deploy initcontainers along with Kong.
+This can be very useful when require to setup additional custom initialization.
+The `deployment.initcontainers` field in values.yaml takes an array of objects that get appended as-is to the existing `spec.template.initContainers` array in the kong deployment resource.

 ### Sidecar Containers

 The chart can deploy additional containers along with the Kong and Ingress